 Set a time limit for long-lasting violations

-Some types of alert conditions have a violation time limit setting.
+Some types of conditions have a violation time limit setting.
 This limit will automatically force-close a long-lasting violation after the number of hours you select.
 This is most useful for ephemeral entities that, when they disappear, cause a continual violation that won't automatically close.

 - You set the violation time limit to 12 hours.
 If that violation lasts for 12 hours, it will be closed at 12 hours and the condition's evaluation of that entity will be reset.

 - Your JVM has a CPU spike and this creates a violation.
 The JVM then crashes and is replaced by a new JVM.
 If you have not set a violation time limit, the crashed JVM’s violation will never close.